markgossa/AnsibleTesting/README.md

 # AnsibleTesting
-Simple repository used for ansible testing with Windows servers
+Simple repository used for ansible testing with Windows servers.